carlobono/practical-proj/practical-proj.md

 The test data are available here:
 [https://d396qusza40orc.cloudfront.net/predmachlearn/pml-testing.csv]

-We can then look at the number of instances and features:
+We have a look at the number of instances and features:

 ```r